UnionOfRAD/manual/en/advanced-tasks/architecture.md

 ## Resources

-The resources folder is used by a Lithium application as a non-web viewable storage place for application data.
+The resources folder is used by a li3 application as a non-web viewable storage place for application data.
 By default globalization files (such as `.po` string files) and temporary application files are stored there.

 As you build your application, the `resources` folder is a great place for other application data like custom cache files, SQLite databases, or a temporary spot for uploaded files.